Blog Layout

 DAY 12 - HOBART to STRAHAN (BLD)

-Monday 24th March: We farewell Hobart and begin our journey to the West Coast.
-We visit Russell Falls, arguably Tasmania’s prettiest waterfall and one of the easiest to get to.
-We continue onto the geographical centre of Tasmania, Derwent Bridge.
+Monday 24th March: Farewell Hobart and journey to the West Coast.
+Visit Russell Falls, arguably Tasmania’s prettiest waterfall.
+Wander through the mossy, deep green forest and watch the water cascading gently over multiple levels creating a unique and beautiful waterfall.
+Continue onto the geographical centre of Tasmania, Derwent Bridge.
 Here we view the beautifully carved works of the Wall in the Wilderness, depicting the hardship and perseverance of the people in the Central Highlands.
-Enjoying lunch at the Wilderness Hotel, we travel through the pristine wilderness of the Franklin Gordon Wild Rivers National Park.
-Witness some spectacular scenery before making the climb into Queenstown and onto Strahan, our home for the next two nights.
+Travel through the pristine wilderness of the Franklin Gordon Wild Rivers National Park.
+Witness some spectacular scenery before making the climb into Queenstown and onto Strahan.

 Stay: Strahan Village